Neal Boortz: Retirement

 After Boortz retired from full-time radio work in 2013, he hosted commentaries for WSB for six more years, until they were discontinued by station.

 In January 2022, Boortz returned to radio part-time on WFOM (1230 AM, "Xtra 106.3" FM) in Atlanta, Georgia.
-Boortz pre-records "The Boortz Report", a commentary that is aired several times each weekday, and appears on the station at least once a week for live segments with the local morning hosts.
+Boortz records "The Boortz Report", a commentary that is aired several times each weekday, and appears on the station at least once a week for live segments with the local morning hosts.

 Political beliefs

 Boortz is a self-described libertarian.
-He advocates a complete overhaul of the U.S. tax system and the release of all non-violent drug offenders who are currently in prison.
+He advocates a complete overhaul of the U.S. tax system and the release of all nonviolent drug offenders who are currently in prison.
 He has supported Republican candidates and Republican tax policy, though he occasionally clashes with Republicans on social issues.
-Others describe his political views as being more in line with "republitarian" philosophy that embraces incrementalism domestically, and a generally interventionist foreign policy based on self-interest, national defense and the expansion of freedom.
-Boortz disagrees with the Libertarian Party platform on several key issues including his firm support of the war in Iraq, incremental tax reform, and his opposition to the unrestricted immigration policy advocated by the Libertarian Party.
+Others describe his political views as being more in line with "republitarian" philosophy that embraces incrementalism domestically, and a generally interventionist foreign policy based on self-interest, national defense, and the expansion of freedom.
+Boortz disagrees with the Libertarian Party platform on several key issues, including his firm support of the war in Iraq, incremental tax reform, and his opposition to the unrestricted immigration policy advocated by the Libertarian Party.

-Boortz criticizes the major parties saying "I believe that the principal difference between the Democrats and the Republicans is that the Democrats just want to grow our Imperial Federal Government a bit faster than the Republicans do."
-He sides with liberals on some social issues such as abortion, same-sex marriage, and civil liberties.
+Boortz criticizes the major parties, saying, "I believe that the principal difference between the Democrats and the Republicans is that the Democrats just want to grow our Imperial Federal Government a bit faster than the Republicans do."
+He sides with liberals on some social issues, such as abortion, same-sex marriage, and civil liberties.
 He agrees with fiscal conservatives in advocating less government spending and decreasing corporate regulation.
 He is an advocate for freedom of speech.
-In line with the traditional views of the Libertarian Party, Boortz supports eliminating the War on Drugs, and emphasizing personal responsibility.
+In line with the traditional views of the Libertarian Party, Boortz supports eliminating the war on drugs, and emphasizing personal responsibility.
 He has repeatedly stated his belief that global climate change is not man-made.
-His stances on many of these issues make him popular among conservative Republicans, who, due to their larger numbers in comparison to Libertarians, make up the majority of his listeners and callers.
+His stances on many of these issues make him popular among conservative Republicans, who due to their larger numbers in comparison to Libertarians, make up the majority of his listeners and callers.